Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

-Smartphone photography is a great way to capture the world around you.
+Smartphone photography is a great way to capture anything that catches your photographer’s eye.
 Both candid images and planned shots are possible.

 Browse through our complete guide, then read it in depth.
-We’ll equip you with all you need to know to take advantage of the camera you’re always carrying around.
+We’ll provide you with all you need to know.
+It’s time to take advantage of the smartphone camera you’re always carrying around!

 iPhone is the only company that uses iOS.
 Whereas there are many smartphone manufacturers that use the Android operating system.

 One thing that sets the iPhone apart is the many accessories you can buy and use.
 The Android side of the family lacks in this department.

 On the flip side, Androids’ technology is rapidly evolving, as it needs to compete with the Apple giant.

 Read our detailed iPhone vs Android comparison here to figure out which one suits you better.

 Does the Camera Matter: SLR, Mirrorless & Smartphone

 It will always be better to have a camera rather than none.

 Many people might not want to take their 1.7kg DSLR and lens with them all the time.
 Your phone sits in your pocket at an unnoticeable 140g.